jetbundle/jetbundle.github.io/_diffequations/chapter-04/04-8-nonlocal-symmetries.md

 parent_section: null
 ---

-# Section 4.8: Nonlocal Symmetries & Potential Systems

-> Hidden symmetries emerge when we lift differential equations to covering spaces, revealing that integrability is a property of the algebraic structure rather than the local expression.
+Hidden symmetries emerge when we lift differential equations to covering spaces, revealing that integrability is a property of the algebraic structure rather than the local expression.

 ## Introduction